graphcore/tutorials/feature_examples/README.md

 Efficiently use multiple IPUs and handle large models:
-- [PopDist](tensorflow/popdist): an example showing how to make an application ready for distributed training and inference by using the PopDist
+- [PopDist](tensorflow/popdist): an example showing how to make an application ready for distributed training and inference by using the PopDist library, and how to launch it with the PopRun distributed launcher.

 Use estimators:
 - [IPU Estimator](tensorflow2/ipu_estimator): an example showing how to use the IPUEstimator to train and evaluate